|

 As you float, you'll see some Florida wildlife, including birds, fish, and more.
 Keep an eye out for rope swings and other fun spots.
 The float itself is fairly slow and relaxing with an average water temperature of 72 degrees keeping you cool.

-We saw beautiful wildlife, including fish, turtles, birds and otters!
-The water was so clear and refreshing at a consistent 72 degrees year-round.
+We saw beautiful wildlife, including fish, turtles, birds, and otters, and the water was so clear and refreshing.
 We stopped about halfway and tied our tubes to a tree so we could swim and stretch.

 Plenty of people enjoyed the water by kayaking, paddle boarding, tubing, and boating, but it did not feel crowded at any point.

-At one point I made the mistake of unhooking from the group and was caught in a minor cross-current.
-I learned my lesson and recommend you stay connected to your group, or sweetheart.
+Pro tip: At one point, I made the mistake of unhooking from the group and was caught in a minor cross-current.
+I learned my lesson and recommend you stay connected to your group or sweetheart.

 what to bring